Lovers (1991 film): Production and background

-Amantes had its origin in La Huella del Crimen (The Trace of the Crime), a Spanish television series depicting infamous crimes that happened in Spain, and for which Vicente Aranda had directed the chapter El Crimen del Capitán Sánchez (Captain Sánchez's Crime) in 1984.
-The success of this production, made for TVE, compelled producer Pedro Costa to develop a follow-up.
+Amantes had its origin in La huella del crimen, a Spanish anthology television series depicting infamous crimes that happened in Spain, and for which Vicente Aranda had directed the episode Captain Sánchez's Crime in 1984.
+The success of this production, made for Televisión Española (TVE), compelled producer Pedro Costa to develop a follow-up.
 In the new installment of the series, there was to be an episode called Los Amantes de Tetuán (The Lovers of Tetuán), the story of a real life crime committed by a couple living in the district of Tetuán de las Victorias, a working class sector of Madrid.
 The actual crime took place in 1949 in La Canal, a small village near Burgos, and so it was also dubbed as 'El Crimen de La Canal' ('Crime at La Canal').

 The event itself concerned a widow, Francisca Sánchez Morales, engaged in blackmailing and who persuaded a young man, José García San Juan, to kill his young wife, Dominga del Pino Rodríguez.
 Three days later, the couple were caught and never saw each other again.
 They were condemned to capital punishment, still prevailing by those years in Spain (not even their attorney wanted to defend them).
 Eventually, they got their sentences commuted and they served between ten and twelve years.
 The widow died of a heart attack just after leaving jail, and the young man started a new, anonymous and prosperous life in Zaragoza.